Help us calculate the potential equity available in your property.

 You can rest assured that equity release is now one of the most regulated products in the UK and that these regulations are there for your safety.
 They exist to allow you to make the most of your property wealth without having to worry about what is going to happen to your home.

 To release equity, you must now be advised by a qualified financial adviser who has passed equity release qualifications.
-At Responsible, all of our equity release advisers are highly experienced and have passed qualifications over and above what is required by the Financial Services Authority.
+At Responsible, all of our equity release advisers are highly experienced and have passed qualifications over and above what is required by the Financial Conduct Authority.
 As the plan is advised, you have the right to seek compensation and file a complaint if the advice is found to be unsuitable and you have been put at a disadvantage because of it.

 Alongside the regulator, a trade body has been established to provide customers with further protection and guarantees to ensure you are always safe when you release equity.

-The Equity Release Council (formerly known as SHIP) is an organisation dedicated to the protection of the equity release consumer through a code of conduct which goes over and above Financial Services Authority Regulations.
-We only ever recommend plans that adhere to strict the Equity Release Council's standards.
-Only those who hold the required qualifications are allowed to advise and arrange a Equity Release Council's plan.
+The Equity Release Council (formerly known as SHIP) is an organisation dedicated to the protection of the equity release consumer through a code of conduct which goes over and above Financial Conduct Authority Regulations.
+We only ever recommend plans that adhere to strict the Equity Release Council’s standards.
+Only those who hold the required qualifications are allowed to advise and arrange a Equity Release Council’s plan.

 The Equity Release Council’s plans carry, amongst other things, the right to transfer the plan to a new property, the no-negative equity guarantee – you will never owe more than the value of your home – and the right to remain in your property for life.